alice-labs/plugin-woocommerce/readme.txt

 - Click on “Choose File”.
 - Select downloaded myalice.zip & click on "Install Now" button.
 - Activate the plugin.
-- You will see a MyAlice tab in your left side navigation bar in Wordpress.
+- You will see a MyAlice tab in your left side navigation bar in WordPress.
 The next steps are described there.

 == Frequently Asked Questions ==